Bercraft/dbr-e621-lists-archive/README.md

 - e621: contains only e621 tags/aliases
 - DBRE6: contains a merged list of danbooru and e621 tags/aliases

-Note on the DBRE6 merged list:
-In e621, e.g. the tag long_hair is aliased to very_long_hair, while on Danbooru, they are separate tags.
+Note on the DBRE6 merged list: (This should only concern the unrefined merged lists) In e621, e.g. the tag long_hair is aliased to very_long_hair, while on Danbooru, they are separate tags.
 This may cause suggestions to show both long_hair and very_long_hair when using very_long_hair and merged list.
 This shouldn't really cause any issues but it could be a tiny bit confusing or annoying if this somehow bother you.